-If you’ve been stopping into our site, you’ve noticed we recently purchased a 1965 Clark Cortez.
-True, we’ve been amped and working on it because renovating an old vehicle and traveling in it is our dream!
-But it is also true that we have not put aside hiking and camping — That will forever be a part of who we are.
+Friends, I hope we haven’t lost you.
+I know you’ve been working on our 1965 Clark Cortez and it is true that renovating an old vehicle and traveling in it are our dreams!
+However, it is also true that we have not put aside hiking and camping — That will forever be a part of who we are.

-Andrew and I took to this particular day hike at the end of April though, and because I’ve gotten a bit backdated on posts, this will be a trail story told primarily through pictures.
+Andrew and I took to this particular day hike at the end of April, and because I’ve gotten a bit backdated on posts, this will be a trail story told primarily through pictures.

 First, here is information on Jefferson National Forest’s Cove Mountain:

 This hike packed all — a waterfall, walk along the AT, and amazing views.
 However, the one thing we didn’t pack was a fishing rod, which Andrew regretted the moment we stepped from the car and found signs notifying us that the waters were stocked with trout.
 Poor English fisherman — He looked on in sadness at Jennings Creek, imagining what could have been . . .

 Taking to the blue blaze Little Cove Mountain trail, numerous moths flitted around us before landing briefly on dogwood petals.

 A few yards later, we followed an unblazed trail to the right, which passed a waterfall.At the time, the waterfall seemed a bit of a letdown because there was not a clear view and no way to climb to the base due to a steep drop to the bottom that had no trail.
 This is why I initially suggested walking this trail in autumn or winter so that there are less leaves on the trees, which allows for better waterfall views.
 However, here is where this post has been updated: Two years later in March, Andy and I found ourselves on this same trail and so we decided to trek off the path to the cascade base.
 It was steep but not un-doable and the reward was a beautiful waterfall . . .